- Federal Pell Grants

 - Maintained a “C” average.

 Part-time TAP awards are available for students enrolling in 6 to 11 credits who meet all other TAP eligibility guidelines.
 Part-time TAP awards and their respective payment points are prorated based on the number of the credits enrolled and the student’s full-time TAP award.
 Part-Time TAP and Aid for Part-Time Study (APTS) are two separate programs.
-Students can participate in only one of the programs in any given semester.
+Students can participate in only one of these two programs in any given semester.

 Application: same as TAP